DavidVLe1/medieval-platform-shooter/readme.md

   - killed third boss (boolean)
   - killed final boss (boolean)
   - first death (boolean)
-  - stayed in game with timer going to 1 minutes (boolean)
 ___
 ## High Level Requirements
 - Sign up for an account/ Log in(authenticated).
-- View own user profile.(User).
+- View own user information.(User).
 - Access the game.(Guest, User).
-- Edit own profile.
+- Edit own user information.
 (User)
 - Has a playable Character (Guest, User).
 - Can view their player progression (User). maybe guest too
 - Can track GameData such as their game progression and game state (User).